Africa is richly endowed with fossil-based and renewable energy sources.

 Africa’s growing population, which is currently sitting at just under 1.4 Billion people, has shown a huge appetite for power, especially since incomes, lifestyles and economies are developing at a faster rate than ever before.

-Currently only 43% of the continent has access to power compared to a global average of 87%.
-If that weren’t enough, the median age of the population across the 54 African countries is estimated to be 20 years of age compared to Europe’s 45 years and America’s 38 years.
+Currently, only 48% of the continent has access to power compared to a global average of 90%.
+If that weren’t enough, the median age of the population across the 54 African countries is estimated to be approximately 20 years of age compared to Europe’s 43 years and America’s 38 years.

-This means that the demand for technology, housing, schooling, manufacturing, mining, water, roads and civil infrastructure is at unprecedented levels.
+This means that the demand for technology, housing, schooling, manufacturing, mining, water, roads and civil infrastructure is at unprecedented levels due to the youthful and growing population.

 This coupled with Africa’s incredibly favourable weather and vast amounts of untouched land makes for a beautiful opportunity for green energy to explode and make a huge impact.
-By deploying modern renewables to eliminate power shortages in rural areas, this presents opportunities for industrial growth and create jobs across the continent.
+Deploying modern renewables to eliminate power shortages in rural areas presents opportunities for industrial growth and creates jobs across the continent.

 The current traditional electricity power mix is made up of conventional power sources like coal, hydro-power, diesel engine turbines and negligible amounts of Nuclear power.